SimonYip22/Clinical-Entity-Extraction-Validation-System/README.md

 The system has also not undergone clinician review, prospective safety testing, workflow evaluation, regulatory assessment, or clinical impact analysis.

-The deployed API should therefore be interpreted as an inference-only deployment demonstration.
-It shows that the NLP pipeline can be packaged and served reproducibly, but it should not be used for automated diagnosis, treatment decisions, escalation decisions, or live clinical safety-netting.
+The deployed API should therefore be interpreted as an inference-only demonstration: it shows that the pipeline can be packaged and served reproducibly, but it is not suitable for clinical production use.

 ---